CineStill 800T Film Review

 Scanning CineStill 800T.

-CineStill 800T/Kodak Vision 500T films dry flat, making them easy to scan and develop.
-The film works well with most scanners and scanning software, including my personal workflow that I use for all colour negative film.
+CineStill 800T/Kodak Vision 3 500T films dry flat, which makes them easy to scan and develop.
+The film works well with most scanners and scanning software, including my personal workflow.

-If you’ve shot CineStill 800T at night, there’s likely little or no work left to be done after scanning.
-You may want to clean up dust and scratches (if any) or colour-correct daylight or off-temperature scenes (this film is optimal for 3000-3200K).
+If you’ve shot CineStill 800T at night, there’s likely little or no work left to be done after scanning other than adjusting the black point and cleaning up dust/scratches.

 CineStill 800T with an Olympus PEN FV.